 However, too many failures of unproven ideas can also be devastating.
 Too many strikeouts, and not enough home runs, will also lose the game.
 So, to mitigate risk, the most successful companies have a rigorous process to vet out-of-the-box ideas with low-risk, non-disruptive marketing experiments before they commit to big course corrections.
 This way, they can better understand the pros and cons of these tactics to help guide how they look to achieve transformative marketing.

-So, marketing experiments can not only help you figure out which things to try but also provides a safe haven for out-of-the-box thinking—where transformative marketing ideas come from—to flourish.
+So, marketing experiments can not only help you figure out which things to try but also provide a safe haven for out-of-the-box thinking—where transformative marketing ideas come from—to flourish.

 Clorox’s Agile Martech Development is a case study from Gartner/CEB which profiles the test-and-learn culture of The Clorox Company and how it switches between Learning Phases and Transformative Phases to experiment on hypotheses and then applies the lessons learned to take big leaps in capabilities.